aelkz/microservices-observability/README.md

 - Cloud Native Deployment – Jaeger backend is distributed as a collection of Docker images. - Deployment to Kubernetes clusters is assisted by Kubernetes templates and a Helm chart.

 - All Jaeger backend components expose Prometheus metrics by default

+[Grafana](https://grafana.com) Grafana is an open source metric analytics & visualization suite.
+It is most commonly used for visualizing time series data for infrastructure and application analytics but many use it in other domains including industrial sensors, home automation, weather, and process control.

 [Vertx](https://vertx.io) commands: